 You won’t find professional mortgages everywhere.
 They are only available from certain lenders.
 But these lenders will often be more accepting of your occupational challenges.

 You may find these lenders can provide better interest rates, more generous offers and reduced-deposit mortgages for teachers in many cases.

-At Wesleyan Financial Services, we have access to a range of professional mortgage lenders.
+At Wesleyan Financial Services, we act as a broker, with access to a range of professional mortgage lenders.
 We can help you find a great deal.